Tribal Health Improvement Program (T-HIP) Manual

 Rule References

 Providers, office managers, billers, and other medical staff should familiarize themselves with all current administrative rules and regulations governing the Montana Medicaid program.
 Provider manuals are to assist providers in billing Medicaid; they do not contain all Medicaid rules and regulations.
 Rule citations in the text are a reference tool; they are not a summary of the entire rule.
 In the event that a manual conflicts with a rule, the rule prevails.
 Links to rules are available on the Provider Information website.
 Paper copies of rules are available through the Secretary of State’s office.
 See the Contact Us page on the Provider Information website.
-In addition to the general Medicaid rules outlined in the General Information for Providers manual, the following rules and regulations are applicable to T-HIP:

 Overview

-The Tribal Health Improvement Program (T-HIP) is a historic partnership between the Tribal, State and Federal governments to address factors that contribute to health disparities in the American Indian population eligible for Medicaid and residing on a reservation.
-This manual will give you an overview of the Tribal Health Improvement Program, goals of the program and a link to the forms necessary to complete the documentation required for program participation.
+The Tribal Health Improvement Program (T-HIP) is a partnership between the Tribal, State and Federal governments to address factors that contribute to health disparities in the American Indian population eligible for Medicaid and residing on a reservation.
+It is a health promotion and disease prevention program.
+Federally recognized tribes in Montana, who meet all the provider requirements, are the only eligible entities to participate in and administer the Tribal Health Improvement Program (T-HIP).

-• maximize the benefits of their medical and other support systems;
+- Maximize the benefits of their medical and other support systems.

 End of Introduction Chapter

-• Supervising Medical Director, who is either a physician or advanced practice registered nurse (APRN) and;
+- A supervising Medical Director, who is either a physician or advanced practice registered nurse (APRN) and;

-• A care coordinator who is a registered nurse, licensed practical nurse, social worker, health educator or paraprofessional.
+- A Care Coordinator who is a registered nurse, licensed practical nurse, social worker, health educator or paraprofessional.

 End of Eligible Providers Chapter